China says it will stabilise commodity market, step up trade and stockpiling adjustment

-EnergyChina says it will stabilise commodity market, step up trade and stockpiling adjustment

-China will strengthen management of both supply and demand sides to curb "unreasonable" increases in commodity prices and prevent the pass-through to consumers, the country's cabinetsaid on Wednesday, according to a report by state broadcaster CCTV.
+BEIJING (Reuters) -China will strengthen management of both supply and demand sides to curb “unreasonable” increases in commodity prices and prevent the pass-through to consumers, the country’s cabinet said on Wednesday, according to a report by state broadcaster CCTV.

 Prices for commodities such as steel, iron ore and copper have surged this year fueled by post-lockdown recoveries and easing liquidity globally.